A lie can travel halfway around the world while the truth is putting on its shoes… Mark Twain

 • Shared email login details (16.8%)

-Shared personal information with unknown person met online:
+Shared personal information with an unknown person met online:

 • Shared cell phone password (25.5%)